-The following discussion and analysis of the financial position and results of operations for KING'S BAY RESOURCES CORP. (the "Company" or "King's Bay") should be read in conjunction with the audited financial statements for the year ended December 31, 2020, which are prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis of the financial position and results of operations for KING'S BAY RESOURCES CORP. (the "Company" or "King's Bay") should be read in conjunction with the condensed interim financial statements for the three months ended March 31, 2021, which are prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").